bitcoinhodler/GlacierProtocol/future.md

 Some options for higher-efficiency encoding of the wallet data:

-* Use a binary format for the descriptor (miniscript?)
+* Use a binary format for the descriptor

 * Use a binary format for the xpubs and describe the output script in some other way